 Africa Continental Free Trade Area (AfCFTA) will play a key among central points in improving the Continent’s infrastructure and air travel.

-Kuria invited the African Private Sector Alliance (APSA) conference in Nairobi next month that will bring together Africa’s Top 100 Companies in support of AfCFTA
+During the AU Summit, Kuria invited the African Private Sector Alliance (APSA) conference in Nairobi next month that will bring together Africa’s Top 100 Companies in support of AfCFTA

 Australia has important economic, security, international political and multilateral interests with Africa.
 Partnerships with African countries will be essential in tackling challenges such as climate change.

-Pull factors for Australia
+AU Summit; Pull factors for Australia

 A wave of African entrepreneurs is driving innovation in the information technology sector, growing tech start-up funding and investment.

-The African Continental Free Trade Area (AfCFTA) will help to unlock future economic growth for countries across Africa and eventually allow Australian exporters to access Africa as a single market.
+Furthermore, AfCFTA will help to unlock future economic growth for countries across Africa and eventually allow Australian exporters to access Africa as a single market.

 Currently, forty-four (44) member states are state parties to the AfCFTA Agreement following the ratification of the instruments establishing the AfCFTA while fifty-four (54) member states have signed the Agreement.

 It will be Watts’ second visit on the continent in under two months.